leonelpaulino/react-native-graphs/README.md

-## react-native-chart
+## react-native-graphs

 ------------------------

-`react-native-chart` is built to provide a chart to react native on both iOS and Android
+`react-native-graphs` is built to provide a chart to react native on both iOS and Android

 ### Features